cnr-isti-vclab/PyMeshLab/docs/filter_list.rst

       .. raw:: html

          <i>Get:</i>: Select the output.
 The Alpha Shape is the boundary of the Alpha Complex

+.. data:: generate_alpha_wrap

+   *MeshLab filter name*: 'Alpha Wrap'

+   .. raw:: html

+      This filter extecutes an Alpha Wrap based on the input mesh. <br>The filter uses the original code provided in CGAL <a href="https://doc.cgal.org/latest/Alpha_wrap_3/index.html#Chapter_3D_Alpha_wrapping">3D Alpha Wrapping</a>.<br><br>Alpha: this is the size of the 'ball', specified as the fraction of the length of the largest diagonal of the bounding box.
+So, if this value is 0.02 then the size of the ball is 2% of the largest diagonal.
+Note that the run-time and memory consumption will increase with a smaller ball size.<br><br>Offset: the offset distance that is added to the surface, always larger than 0, as a fraction of the length of the largest diagonal.
+A value of 0.001 means that the surface will be offset by a thousandth of this length.<br><br>The implementation is based on the following paper:<br>Cédric Portaneri, Mael Rouxel-Labbé, Michael Hemmer, David Cohen-Steiner, Pierre Alliez, <a href="https://inria.hal.science/hal-03688637"><b>"Alpha Wrapping with an Offset"</b></a> (2022)<br><br>This plugin is contributed by Lex van der Sluijs at PTC.<br></p>

+   **Parameters:**

+   ``alpha_fraction : float = 0.02``

+      .. raw:: html

+         <i>Alpha: the size of the ball (fraction)</i>:

+   ``offset_fraction : float = 0.001``

+      .. raw:: html

+         <i>Offset added to the surface (fraction)</i>:

 .. data:: generate_boolean_difference